julianeon/julianeon/books.md

 Also greatly enjoyed LOTR and Dune.

-Vol. 1 of the Arabian Nights was great oo.
+Two books that I loved that I rarely see discussed are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.

-On the heftier side: In Search of Lost Time, War and Peace, Moby Dick.
+On the more literary side: In Search of Lost Time, War and Peace, Moby Dick.

 Also read Vol. 1 of The Arabian Nights (1 of 3) and plan to finish at least one more.

 ### Nonfiction

+For a history of tech, Fire In The Valley is outstanding.

 I learned a lot from Global Capitalism, by Freidan.

 I also thought the Penguin History of the World was great, for what it is.

 I read and liked The Chosen by Karabel, a history of American university admissions.

+The Making of the Atomic Bomb by Rhodes is great too.